hoothin/PagetualGuide/docs/rule.md

 nextLink
 --
-Selector of next page link, disable when set to 0
+Selector or xpath of next page link, disable when set to 0, you can let it to be a array to contains multiple next links.

 nextLinkByUrl
 --